jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 appropriately.
 Regardless of the success of this action, the buffer must now contain at least one element so the other condition variable can be notified.

+### Usage

+Many usage examples are present in the [tests](https://github.com/jdtaylor7/bounded_buffer/blob/master/test/bounded_buffer_test.cpp).
+Let's but we'll look at one of those tests here.

 ### Testing

 The bounded buffer has been tested in a number of ways, using [GoogleTest](https://github.com/google/googletest):